 People are living longer, and they naturally want to maintain full use of their teeth and keep their beautiful smiles.
 However, even with regular checkups and terrific flossing and brushing, sometimes teeth do not last.
 This can be due to decay, injury, disease or simply getting older.

-The good news is that dental implants can be used to rejuvenate your smile, dental function and oral health.
+The good news is that dental implants can be used to rejuvenate your smile, dental function, and oral health.
+Our dentists at Angus Dentistry in Midlothian have extensive training and can perform oral surgery to get your smile game back.

 A dental implant is a synthetic tooth that can be surgically placed into the jawbone.
 The post or “root” is usually made of titanium, the same material used frequently in replacement hips and knees.
 It’s a metal that works well with the human bone.
 The synthetic tooth is fixed to the titanium post.
 It can either be attached permanently or can be removable.
 When the tooth is permanently attached it feels more stable and natural.